3ligriv/create-19th/README.md

 # Create 19th
-## A Minecraft modpack Evolving around Create in the end of the 19th century
+## A Minecraft modpack evolving around Create in the end of the 19th century

 ### Description
 A modpack for playing on a server with an aesthetic and RP focus.